EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: Introduction

 To facilitate research on the line of ego- and exo-centric full-body action understanding, as shown in \cref{fig:dataset_overview}(c), we conduct benchmarks on a suite of tasks, including: \emph{Action Classification}, \emph{Action Localization}, \emph{Cross-View Sequence Verification}, and \emph{Cross-View Skill Determination}.
 More importantly, to further address interpretable action guiding and action assessment, we propose {\emph{Guidance-based Execution Verification}}, which aims to infer whether the execution of an action satisfies technical keypoints.
 Extensive experiments not only evaluate the effectiveness of baseline methods on the benchmark tasks but also pose several challenges for future research.

-In summary, the contributions of our work are as follows: 1) We present EgoExo-Fitness, a new full-body action understanding dataset featuring fitness sequence videos recorded from synchronized egocentric and exocentric cameras; 2) We introduce rich annotations on EgoExo-Fitness, including two-level temporal boundaries and novel annotations of interpretable action judgement; 3) We construct benchmarks on five relevant vision tasks, including the newly introduced Guidance-based Execution Verification (GEV) and extensive experimental analysis.
+In summary, the contributions of our work are as follows: 1) We present EgoExo-Fitness, a new full-body action understanding dataset featuring fitness sequence videos recorded from synchronized ego- and exo-centric cameras; 2) We introduce rich annotations on EgoExo-Fitness, including two-level temporal boundaries and novel annotations of interpretable action judgement; 3) We construct benchmarks on five relevant vision tasks, including the newly introduced Guidance-based Execution Verification and extensive experimental analysis.

 We expect our dataset and findings can inspire future work on egocentric and exocentric full-body action understanding.